sheilasaia/agu-2019-coding-help-desk/README.md

 # 💻 Coding Help Desk

 This is the official website of the Coding Help Desk at the American Geophysical Union (AGU) 2019 Fall Meeting.
+You can tag this event using #codinghelpdesk and #agu19 on all the social medias.

 ![](/img/agu_help_desk_hex_design_small.png)